-U. S. generally accepted accounting principles require that the Management's Discussion and Analysis in Section B and the Schedule of the City's Proportionate Share of the Net Pension Liability, the Schedule of Changes in Net Pension Asset/Liability, and the Schedules of City Contributions in Section E, be presented to supplement the basic financial statements.
+U. S. generally accepted accounting principles require that the Management's Discussion and Analysis in Section B and the Schedule of the City's Proportionate Share of the Net Pension (Asset) Liability, the Schedule of Changes in Net Pension (Asset) Liability, and the Schedules of City Contributions in Section E, be presented to supplement the basic financial statements.
 Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
-We have applied certain limited procedures to the Management's Discussion and Analysis in Section B and the Schedule of the City's Proportionate Share of the Net Pension Liability, the Schedule of Changes in Net Pension Asset/Liability, and the Schedules of City Contributions in Section E in accordance with U.S. generally accepted auditing standards, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
-We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.
+We have applied certain limited procedures to the Management's Discussion and Analysis in Section B and the Schedule of the City's Proportionate Share of the Net Pension (Asset) Liability, the Schedule of Changes in Net Pension (Asset) Liability, and the Schedules of City Contributions in Section E in accordance with U.S. generally accepted auditing standards, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
+We do not express an opinion or provide any assurance on the information or provide any assurance.